Trifall/Utilities/readme.md

 * #### Free Stuff Megalist by IgglyBuff - [Github Link](https://github.com/Igglybuff/awesome-piracy) - A list of everything piracy

+* #### My Personal List of Free Stuff

+    ##### *DO NOT DOWNLOAD ANY SOFTWARE OR INPUT PERSONAL INFORMATION INTO THESE SITES*

   * #### Sports

     * RedditStreams - [Website](https://reddit.rnbastreams.com/) / [Google Search](https://www.google.com/search?q=reddit+nba+streams) - A website that allows you to watch live sports streams.
 This also has links in the navigation bar for many sports and events.
     * MethStreams - [Website](https://methstreams.com/schedules/) - A website that allows you to watch live sports streams.
 It has a lot of sports, and is free.
     * CrackStreams (almost the same as methstreams) - [Google Search](https://www.google.com/search?q=crackstreams) - A website that allows you to watch live sports streams.
 It has a lot of sports, and is free.

   * #### Books / Audio Books

     * __Sci-Hub__ - [Website 1](https://sci.hubg.org/) / [Website 2](https://sci-hub.hkvisa.net/) / [Website 3](https://sci-hub.se/) / [Google Search](https://www.google.com/search?q=sci-hub) - A website that allows you to download scientific papers for free. *\*Link extension might change, just use the google search if links are broken*\*
     * __Libgen__ - [Website 1](http://libgen.rs/) / [Website 2](https://libgen.li/) / [Website 3](https://libgen.is/) / [Google Search](https://www.google.com/search?q=libgen) - __STUDENTS CHECK HERE__.
 Free books and articles.
 You can download them in a variety of formats, including EPUB, MOBI, and PDF. *\*Link extension might change, just use the google search if links are broken*\*
     * __z-lib__ - [Website](https://z-lib.org/) - __STUDENTS CHECK HERE__.
 Libgen Alternative | A website that allows you to download free books.
 You can download them in a variety of formats, including EPUB, MOBI, and PDF.
     * Project Gutenberg - [Website](https://www.gutenberg.org/) - A collection of free books that are in the public domain.
 You can download them in a variety of formats, including EPUB, MOBI, and PDF.
     * LibriVox - [Website](https://librivox.org/) - A collection of free audiobooks that are in the public domain.
 You can download them in a variety of formats, including MP3, OGG, and FLAC.

   * #### TV Shows / Anime / Manga

-  * Flixtor - [Google Search](https://www.google.com/search?q=flixtor) / [https://flixtor.to/] - A website that allows you to watch TV shows and movies for free. *\*Link extension might change/break, just use the google search if links are broken*\*
+    * Flixtor - [Google Search](https://www.google.com/search?q=flixtor) / [https://flixtor.to/] - A website that allows you to watch TV shows and movies for free. *\*Link extension might change/break, just use the google search if links are broken DO NOT DOWNLOAD ANY SOFTWARE OR INPUT INFORMATION INTO THESE SITES*\*
-  * Swatchseries (or watchseries) - [Google Search](https://www.google.com/search?q=swatchseries) / [https://swatchseries.is/] - A website that allows you to watch TV shows for free.
-You can search by keyword, or browse by category. *\*Link extension might change/break, just use the google search if links are broken*\*
+    * Swatchseries / Watchseries - [Google Search for swatchseries](https://www.google.com/search?q=swatchseries) / [https://swatchseries.is/] | [Google Search for watchseries](https://www.google.com/search?q=swatchseries) / [https://watchseriestv.bz/] - A website that allows you to watch TV shows for free.
+You can search by keyword, or browse by category. *\*Link extension might change/break, just use the google search if links are broken.
+DO NOT DOWNLOAD ANY SOFTWARE OR INPUT INFORMATION INTO THESE SITES*\*
     * TheIndex - [Website](https://theindex.moe/) - Anime/Manga indexer list.